elaewin/Week6-Into-to-Objective-C/class-4/README.md

 		* Setup AddViewController scene with text fields for each model variable(firstName, lastName, email).
 		* Add `Save` and `Cancel` buttons.
 	* Add UIBarButton to the ViewController's NavigationBar & create a segue to the AddViewController.
-		* When pressed, this button should present modally the `AddStudentViewController` to properly create a new `Student`.
+		* When pressed, this button should present modally the `AddStudentViewController` to properly allow the user to create a new `Student`.

 ###Reading Assignment:
 * Programming in Objective-C